iandailis/Palettizer/README.md

 	* Option 1 (recommended): Make sure the generated folder is in the same place as the .qpf (quartus project) file.
 The specified path in the generated rom assumes this.
 	* Option 2 (could be easier): Change the path in the compiler directive to the actual path of the generated .mif file.
 It could also be an absolute path.

+* *Error (170040): Can't place all RAM cells in design*
+Oh no!
+You have no M9K RAM cells left.
+You have a few options here:
+	* Reduce the resolution for your image when generating.
+	* Reduce the number color bits for image when generating.
+	* Use SDRAM and frame buffers.

 * *How does this tool work?*
 Essentially, I took from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
 Here is some further reading into k-means clustering:
 https://en.wikipedia.org/wiki/K-means_clustering